linuxsoftware/ls.joyous/README.rst

 Documentation
 -------------

-The documentaion for using and developing with Joyous can be found at https://joyous.readthedocs.io.
+The documentation for using and developing with Joyous can be found at https://joyous.readthedocs.io.

 Demo